Innovative Engineering Solutions for Affordable Health Technologies for Latin America

 Facilitate the understanding of the state of the art technologies used by leading researchers in UK and possible adoption of these technologies in Colombia and Brazil.
 The workshop focus on the following three key themes: Modelling and simulation.Medical devices.Big data, artificial intelligence, machine learning.

 Dr Amir Keshmiri, University of Manchester/ManchesterCFD team, United Kingdom.
 (Read more)

 Prof Juan Carlos Briceño Triana, University of Los Andes, Colombia.
 (Read more)

 Dr Marcos Barreto, Universidade Federal da Bahia (UFBA), Brazil.
 (Read more)

-Dr Michael McElroy, Medical Simulation Technologies Limited, United Kingdom.
+Dr Michael McElroy, CASP Technologies Limited, United Kingdom.
 (Read more)